aryehbeitz/BaseNodeRoutes/README.md

 ```

-2. Historical Data for single stock (in format: symbol(s)/start_date/end_date, with date in YYYY-MM-DD format).
+2. Historical Data for single or multiple stocks using google (in format: symbol(s)/start_date/end_date, with date in YYYY-MM-DD format).

 ```
 GET /v1/historical/NASDAQ:AAPL,NYSE:AIG/2014-01-02/2014-01-03